aptible/www.aptible.com/content/legal/terms_of_service.md

 We reserve the right, at our discretion, to change these Terms, as well as the Policies, on a going-forward basis at any time.
 Please check these Terms and the Policies periodically for changes.
 In the event that a change to these Terms or Policies materially modifies your rights or obligations, we will make reasonable efforts to notify you of such change.
 We may provide notice through a pop-up or banner within the Services, by sending an email to any address you may have used to register for an account, or through other similar mechanisms.
 Additionally, if the changed Terms or Policies materially modify your rights or obligations, we may require you to provide consent by accepting the changed Terms or Policies, as applicable.
 If we require your acceptance of the changed Terms or Policies, changes are effective only after your acceptance.
 If you do not accept the changed Terms or Policies, we may terminate your access to and use of the Services.
 All other changes are effective upon publication of the changed Terms or Policies.
 Disputes arising under this Agreement will be resolved in accordance with the version of this Agreement that was in effect at the time the dispute arose.

 ### 13. Indemnification
+**A. Our Obligations to You. ** Please see the [Breach Indemnification Agreement].

-You agree that you will be responsible for your use of the Services, and you agree to defend and indemnify Aptible and its officers, directors, employees, consultants, affiliates, subsidiaries and agents (together, the "**Aptible Entities**") from and against every claim, liability, damage, loss, and expense, including reasonable attorneys' fees and costs, arising out of or in any way connected with: (a) your access to, use of, or alleged use of, the Services; (b) your violation of any portion of this Agreement, any representation, warranty, or agreement referenced in this Agreement, or any applicable law or regulation; (c) your violation of any third-party right, including any intellectual property right or publicity, confidentiality, other property, or privacy right; or (d) any dispute or issue between you and any third party.
+**B. Your Obligations to Us.** You agree that you will be responsible for your use of the Services, and you agree to defend and indemnify Aptible and its officers, directors, employees, consultants, affiliates, subsidiaries and agents (together, the "**Aptible Entities**") from and against every claim, liability, damage, loss, and expense, including reasonable attorneys' fees and costs, arising out of or in any way connected with: (a) your access to, use of, or alleged use of, the Services; (b) your violation of any portion of this Agreement, any representation, warranty, or agreement referenced in this Agreement, or any applicable law or regulation; (c) your violation of any third-party right, including any intellectual property right or publicity, confidentiality, other property, or privacy right; or (d) any dispute or issue between you and any third party.
 We reserve the right, at our own expense, to assume the exclusive defense and control of any matter otherwise subject to indemnification by you (without limiting your indemnification obligations with respect to that matter), and in that case, you agree to cooperate with our defense of that claim.
 The assumption of such defense or control by us, however, shall not excuse any of your indemnity obligations.

 ### 14. EXCLUSION OF WARRANTIES
 EXCEPT AS EXPRESSLY PROVIDED FOR HEREIN, TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, APTIBLE DOES NOT MAKE ANY OTHER WARRANTY OF ANY KIND, WHETHER EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, INCLUDING WITHOUT LIMITATION WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR USE AND NONINFRINGEMENT.
 APTIBLE IS NOT RESPONSIBLE OR LIABLE FOR THE DELETION OF OR FAILURE TO STORE ANY CONTENT AND OTHER COMMUNICATIONS MAINTAINED OR TRANSMITTED THROUGH USE OF THE SERVICE.
 YOU ARE SOLELY RESPONSIBLE FOR SECURING AND BACKING UP YOUR APPLICATION AND CUSTOMER DATA.
 APTIBLE DOES NOT WARRANT THAT THE OPERATION OF THE SERVICES WILL BE ERROR-FREE, TIMELY, SECURE, OR UNINTERRUPTED.
 THE SERVICES ARE NOT DESIGNED, MANUFACTURED, OR INTENDED FOR HIGH RISK ACTIVITIES.
 YOU UNDERSTAND THAT YOU USE THE SERVICES AT YOUR OWN DISCRETION AND RISK.